About Diatomaceous Earth Filtration Filtration

 The level of protection afforded by Diatomaceous filtration exceeds the current and anticipated USEPA log separation requirements for protozoan pathogens and further reduces the need for disinfection.

-DE filtration has demonstrated the ability to outperform all other media filtration technologies for the separation of cryptosporidium parvum and Giardia lamblia from potable water- two pathogens known to be responsible for serious outbreaks of waterborne disease.
+DE filtration has demonstrated the ability to outperform all other media filtration technologies for the separation of cryptosporidium parvum and Giardia lamblia—two pathogens known to be responsible for serious outbreaks of waterborne diseases—from portable water.

 Additionally, DE filtration consistently delivers low turbidity finished water, even when challenged by spikes caused by storm runoff or recreational activity in the source water supply.